ChristineEC/be-a-dear-volunteer/TESTING.md

 This is not a true error or bug.
 Rather, it is caused by Cloudinary serving the image files over http instead of https.
 As I understand it, there is a way to force Cloudinary delivery of messages over https, but I have not done so here.
 Future enhancement of the project will address this.
 Although less than ideal, I felt it was safe to ignore this.
 According to ![MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/Security/Mixed_content), there are two types of mixed content: "upgradable content" and "blockable content", and browsers should upgrade the upgradable content before rending a page.
 This is indeed what the above message above shows is being done by the browser.
 When I ran the Heroku deployed app through ![Crawl Center's mixed content checker](https://www.crawlcenter.com/mixed-content-checker), as suggested by MDN Web Docs, I received the evaluation that no mixed content was found.

 ![Mixed Content Checker](documentation/mixed-content-checker.png)

+While attempting to deal with the Summernote issue of paragraph tags from Summernote being placed inside my own paragraph tags, I discovered that the usual fix was not working on all of the elements but only for some.
+It turns out that this was due to the fact that I had copied and pasted some text from Microsoft Word into the Summernote fields from the admin panel.
+When I did it, I had saved the Word file to a text file but didn't realize I was nevertheless still copying from the Word version!
+I discovered hours later what I had done and hoped for the best - lol.
+In any case, I remembered this when I was trying to solve the issue, so I went back in the admin panel and discovered I could see the actual code in the Summernote fields by a simple click of an icon there.
+The html I found there was an absolute mess!
+**Fix:**I removed everything except the paragraph tags from the objects in the database and was then able to sort out the Summernote issue in the usual way (ensuring my template variables were not inside of tags that would cause a problem when summernote fields were rendered in the browser.)